Ohio State vs. Michigan State NCAA Football Odds, Plays and Insights | November 20, 2021

 Michigan State Stats and Trends

-- Michigan State's games this year have gone over the point total six times in 10 opportunities (60%).
+- Michigan State's games this year have gone over the total in six out of 10 opportunities (60%).

-- This year the Spartans have 13 turnovers, four fewer than the Buckeyes have takeaways (17).
+- The Spartans have turned the ball over 13 times, four fewer times than the Buckeyes have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.